johannacarolinep/watercolour-school/README.md

 If you wish to run the website locally you can clone it by typing the following command in your IDE Terminal:
 - `git clone https://github.com/johannacarolinep/watercolour-school.git`

-Once on your local computer you can open the index.html with a web browser.
+Once on your local computer, you can open the index.html with a web browser.

 ---